aryanhiremath/Netflix-Clone-/README.md

    cd Netflix-UI-Clone-

 3.Open the index.html file in your browser, or serve it using a dev server:
-   With VS Code Extension (Live Server):
+   <br>With VS Code Extension (Live Server):
-   -Right-click index.html → Open with Live Server
+   <br>     Right-click index.html → Open with Live Server

+## Responsive Design
+ This project is designed to be responsive:
+ - Uses media queries at max-width: 1300px
+ - Adjusts layout, image/video sizes, font sizes, and grid structure for better viewing across devices

+## Technologies Used
+- HTML
+- CSS

+  ✨ Thanks for checking out my project!
+– Aryan Hiremath